TiyisoWolfiez/COS221-PA5/README.md

 ## Week of 22/5 - 27/5
  1. Initial setup and design of backend and continued design of frontend and research

+## Week of 28/5 - 4/6
+ 1. Completeion of frontend, conversion of files to php and beginning integration of dynamic data from backennd
+ 2. Testing of website

 ## Contributors ✨